-Your project for this half term – a learning mission I hope you’ll accept – is to make an artefact from the Stone, Bronze or Iron Age e.g. tools or weapons, jewellery, cave art or pottery or a home or shelter.
+Your project for this half term – a learning mission I hope you will accept – is to

 By the end of year 3, children will talk about their mathematics using the numbers they are familiar with, applying their understanding of number, measures and shape to a greater range of problems.
 They will make decisions about calculations and information that is needed to solve problems, for example when a recipe for two people needs to be doubled to make a recipe for four.
 Children will be expected to prove their thinking through pictures, jottings and conversations.
 They will be encouraged to pose their own questions, working in an organised way to solve them which will help pupils to identify common patterns or any errors more easily.